flashbots/suave-specs/specs/rigil/README.md

 * SUAVE Chain: a public place to store data (e.g. intentionally leaked information) and SUAPP logic (e.g. deployed smart contracts).
 * MEVM: a modified EVM that exposes confidential computation and storage APIs to developers

 The goal of the Rigil testnet is to gather feedback on developer experience and harden the overall SUAVE software stack.
 The testnet is not intended to be a long-lived network and will be decommissioned after the launch of the next testnet Toliman.
+Note that TEEs are not used in this testnet and all privacy is trust-based.

 ## Users